 The WMPO may produce a quarterly newsletter in both English and Spanish dedicated to transportation planning activities in the Wilmington region.
 If requested, this newsletter should be provided in a large print format.
 This newsletter should include information regarding technical issues written in layman's terms for the general public.
-In addition, the newsletter should provide the public with periodic updates of WMPO activities.
-The newsletter should be available on-line and distributed to all identified stakeholders, made available to libraries, government buildings, WMPO offices and other locations.
+In addition, the newsletter should be available on-line and distributed to all identified stakeholders, made available to libraries, government buildings, WMPO offices and other locations.
 Additionally, a specialized newsletter may be needed to provide timely information on targeted projects/topics.